check-spelling-sandbox/opentelemetry-java/RELEASING.md

 the [draft-change-log-entries.sh](./.github/scripts/draft-change-log-entries.sh) script to assist with drafting.
-Alternatively, use `git log upstream/v$MAJOR.$((MINOR-1)).x..upstream/v$MAJOR.$MINOR.x --graph --first-parent` or the Github [compare tool](https://github.com/open-telemetry/opentelemetry-java/compare/) to view a summary of all commits since last release as a reference.
+Alternatively, use `git log upstream/v$MAJOR.$((MINOR-1)).x..upstream/v$MAJOR.$MINOR.x --graph --first-parent` or the GitHub [compare tool](https://github.com/open-telemetry/opentelemetry-java/compare/) to view a summary of all commits since last release as a reference.

 ## Release cadence